Flat Rock, Michigan

-Flat Rock is a city mostly in Wayne County of the U.S. state of Michigan.
-A very small portion of the city extends into Monroe County.
-At the 2010 census, the city population was 9,878.
+Flat Rock is a city in Wayne County, Michigan, United States, with a small portion of the city extending into Monroe County.
+At the 2020 census, the population was 10,541.

 History

 Flat Rock began as a Wyandot settlement.
 It was later designated as a reservation for the Wyandot, and still functioned as such in 1830.

 The first European-American settlers in Flat Rock were Michael Vreeland and his five grown sons between 1811 and 1820.
-Michael had been captured by British Rangers during the Revolutionary War and released after American independence.
+Vreeland had been captured by British Rangers during the Revolutionary War and released after American independence.
 The family purchased 800 acre.
-The town was called the Village of Vreeland until 1838 when the Vreeland family sold off most of the land and relinquished control of the area.
+The town was called the "Village of Vreeland" until 1838, when the Vreeland family sold off most of the land and relinquished control of the area.
 The Vreeland families built the first grain and lumber mill, having brought the grinding stones from New York.
 Descendants of Michael Vreeland still live in the town and attend Flat Rock public schools, being the seventh generation to reside in the town their family founded.

 The first mention of any settlers in the area later to become Flat Rock was made by a French priest, Father Jean Dilhet.
 In describing his parish in 1798 he included "Grosse Roche", referring to a settlement named after the outcropping of limestone rock on the south side of the Huron River.

 In 1818, a land office opened in Detroit, and Soloman Sibley purchased 330.93 acre of land.
 In 1824 it was sold to Michael and Jacob Vreeland.
-Vreelandt and Smooth Rock villages were platted on part of this acreage.
+Vreeland and Smooth Rock villages were platted on part of this acreage.
 At this time there were Huron, Seneca, and Wyandot Indian villages in the area.